 Direct and Indirect Speech

 In the question below a sentence have been given in Direct/Indirect speech.
 From the given alternatives, choose the one which best expresses the given sentence in Indirect/Direct speech.
-David said to Anna, "Mona will leave for her native place tomorrow."
+He exclaimed with joy that India had won the Sahara Cup.

 ANSWER DOWNLOAD EXAMIANS APP